 So Poptastic readers ... what are you waiting for?
 Go out and buy Parralox's music.
 I started by going to Parrlox's website and seeing what the singles were.
 I downloaded them first.
 And then I got all the albums.
 However, I would highly encourage you to start with the first album and keep buying them.
 My favourites change constantly.
 They have a lot of songs, and they are so wonderful.

 I can't wait to hear the new album.
 Until then, don't forget to check out their latest single "Aeronaut."
-It comes with a fantastic album with 11 tracks as well as a remix EP.
+It is on a fantastic album also called Aeronaut.
+There is also a remix EP with 11 tracks!